GoogleCloudPlatform/click-to-deploy/k8s/aditum/README.md

 ## Prerequisites
 The person performing the onboarding needs to be able to grant the following IAM roles to a service account:
 * **Project Editor**
+* **Dataflow Worker**
 * **Storage Admin**
 * **Service Account Token Creator**

+The person will also need to:
+* Have access to a VM/desktop/laptop that can create and ssh to a private GKE cluster if you wish to install Custom Governance in private cluster.
+* Have the ability to configure the following resource during the installation process:
+  * GKE cluster
+  * IAP
+  * Global static IP
+  * DNS A record configuration
+  * **Cloud Asset Owner** role granting to the resources to be monitored

 ### Marketplace UI Deployment Details